-When decluttering I make three piles; trash, save, and donate piles.
+When decluttering I make three piles; trash, save and donate piles.
 Sometimes if I find myself becoming overwhelmed it’s because I am seeing all of this visual clutter around me.

 Take the items you have already gone through out of your line of vision.
 If you see a lot of items, even if you have already sorted them, this can cause decision fatigue.

 As soon as I fill a box to donate I either put it in my car or in a closet, that way I don’t have to see it.

-5- DAILY HABITS
+5- DAILY HABITS SIMPLIFIED

-There are a few things I have found help with decision fatigue in my daily life.
+There are a few things I have found to help with decision fatigue in my daily life.
 A capsule wardrobe has helped with my daily decisions on what to wear.

 Even Barack Obama and Mark Zuckerberg wear the same outfit every day!
 “And they do it for the same reason: decisions.
 As in, they have to make tons of decisions all the time.
 And there’s only so much mental energy in a given day, even if you’re the leader of the free world or a wunderkind Harvard dropout.” – says Business Insider

-This is not for everyone, but it has really helped me cut down in the amount of time I spend looking through my clothes.
+This is not for everyone, but it has really helped me cut down on the amount of time I spend looking through my clothes.

-I know this may seem a little weird for some people, but I find the less decisions I have to make the more I can get done in a day.
+I know this may seem a little weird for some people, but I find the fewer decisions I have to make the more I can get done in a day.
 So when I go to the school or the store I usually park in a similar place.

 Most days I actually eat the same thing for breakfast and lunch.
-I know this might be boring for some people, but I find it allows me to spend all my decision making time on creative things that I am working on.
+I know this might be boring for some people, but I find it allows me to spend all my decision-making time on creative things that I am working on.